MazrimT/yet-another-retry/README.md

 A handler is just a function with some requirements.
 The handler will be called on retries and final exception.
 Both types of handlers must have the following parameters:
-- e: Exception      - must be first parameter
+- e: Exception      - must be first accepted parameter
-- *args             - must be second to last parameter
-- **kwargs          - must be last parameter
+- **kwargs          - must be last accepted parameter

-Any extra kwargs added to the retry decorator will be passed on to both the retry and exception handlers.
+Any kwargs added to the retry decorator will be passed on to both the retry and exception handlers.

 ## Retry handlers